 Figure 1.
 An annotated breast tissue

 Figure 1 shows an annotated whole slide image.
 A framework for segmentation based on ensembles has been proposed by Hameed et al. (2020).
-Qin et al. (2018) drove patch samples and fed them to the multilevel feature pyramid, then performed a multiclass features pyramid to drive semantic segmentation.
+Qin et al. (2018) drove patch samples and fed them to the multilevel feature pyramid, then performed a multiclass feature pyramid to drive semantic segmentation.
 For fine segmentation, Guo et al. (2019) used a combination of Inception-v3 and a cascaded deep convolutional network.
 To segment breast cancer images, Priego-Torres et al. (2020) proposed a method based on patch extraction.
 In his method, patches are extracted from the entire image and then combined using fully connected conditional random fields.
 This approach offers a promising segmentation pipeline for the analysis of breast cancer images.
 Roy et al. (2021) proposed a deep learning approach that utilizes multiple resolutions and a customized reconstruction loss to achieve viable tumor segmentation in liver WSIs.
 This method provides a promising solution for the accurate segmentation of liver tumors in WSI.

-The potential of deep learning algorithms in cancer detection is widely recognized; however, their efficacy in practice is hindered by the lack of reproducibility.
+The potential of deep learning algorithms in cancer detection is widely recognized.
+However, their efficacy in practice is hindered by the lack of reproducibility.
 The requirement for a diverse and unbiased validation set is a key factor contributing to this issue.
 The inherent susceptibility of deep learning algorithms (Nagendran et al., 2020).
 The absence of reproducibility poses significant challenges to the widespread implementation of these algorithms.

 Accurate and reliable computer-aided systems for cancer detection are critical due to the severe consequences of diagnostic errors.
 To mitigate this, it is recommended to use blind validation sets from diverse locations and patient populations.
 Machine learning algorithms should also be designed to be generalizable across datasets, rather than tailored to specific ones (Maier-Hein et al., 2018).
-Such AI systems can assist pathologists in accurately and promptly detecting cancer tissue, as well as identifying cases of high severity.
+Such artificial intelligence (AI) systems can assist pathologists in accurately and promptly detecting cancer tissue, as well as identifying cases of high severity.
 To develop such systems, international competitions can be organized that involve participants, datasets, and experts from diverse geographic regions.
 This would enable the development of robust and accurate computer-aided systems for cancer detection that are effective across different populations and clinical settings.

 The accurate classification of small patches in WSIs requires a robust neural network.
 Convolutional neural networks (CNNs) have been widely employed for visual downstream tasks for several years, owing to their ability to extract complex features automatically using mathematical techniques such as convolution (Simonyan & Zisserman, 2014; Szegedy et al., 2015; Tan & Le, 2019).
-Yan Lecun and colleagues first introduced convolutional methods with their LenNet-5 network, which was designed for handwritten character recognition and consisted of two convolutional and pooling layers, followed by a fully connected layer and softmax (Lecun et al., 1998).
-In 2012, Alex Krizhevsky and his team presented AlexNet, which won the ImageNet competition.
+Lecun et al. (1998) first introduced convolutional methods with their LenNet-5 network, which was designed for handwritten character recognition and consisted of two convolutional and pooling layers, followed by a fully connected layer and softmax ().
+Krizhevsky et al. (2012) presented AlexNet, which won the ImageNet competition.
 While the architecture of AlexNet resembled that of LeNet, it had deeper layers.
-However, its heavy hyper parameterization posed significant limitations (Krizhevsky et al., 2012).
+However, its heavy hyper parameterization posed significant limitations.
 VGG Net subsequently addressed these limitations by substituting smaller kernel-sized filters for larger ones (such as 11 and 5 in the first and second convolutional layers) (Simonyan & Zisserman, 2015).
-Nevertheless, VGG Net suffered from a vanishing gradient problem that was resolved by He et al. (2016) through the introduction of ResNet, which went on to win the ILSVRC-2015 competition.
+Nevertheless, VGG Net suffered from a vanishing gradient problem that was resolved by He et al. (2016) through the introduction of ResNet, which subsequently won the ILSVRC-2015 competition.
 Residual connections were applied to the ResNet, which effectively solved the vanishing gradient problem (He et al., 2016).